 The aim is that by looking at real examples of food and nutrition security, young people are encouraged to initiate discussion, explore topics and act to develop a better future.

-Who is the training material for?
+Who is the manual for?

 Young people, high-school students and educators, or anyone who is interested in an introduction to the future of agriculture